For centuries, people have been coming to the coast to feel the healing effects of cold seawater and fresh sea air.

 The term ‘thalassotherapy’ (using seawater for cosmetic and health treatment) is a long-lived practice that dates back to the ancient Egyptians.

-Fast forward to 2019 where sea swimming’s popularity is continually growing throughout the UK.
-At St Michaels Resort we’re lucky enough to have beautifully crystal clear, turquoise waters on our doorstep all year round.
-Whilst we’re still enjoying the sunshine, now is the perfect time to take the leap and restore your body and mind.
+Fast forward to now where sea swimming’s popularity is continually growing throughout the UK.
+At St Michaels Resort we’re lucky enough to have beautifully crystal clear, turquoise waters on our doorstep all year round, and we take advantage of our spot with a program of active breaks including Wild Swimming Retreats and Yoga Escapes.
+Whatever the season, this could be the perfect time to take the plunge and restore your body and mind.

-With surmountable effects on health and wellbeing, let’s dive in and discover a couple of benefits to get you inspired.
+With palpable effects on health and wellbeing, let’s dive in and discover a couple of benefits to get you inspired.

-We really believe in the benefits of seawater for the skin which is why, one of our partner brands is Living Sea Therapy.
+We really believe in the benefits of seawater for the skin which is why, alongside our Wild Swimming Retreats one of our partner brands is Living Sea Therapy.
 Hand harvested from the cobalt waters around the Lizard peninsula, the Living Sea Complex harnesses the sea’s restorative powers especially for you and your skin.

 Sea swimming has been known to actively improve your health and wellness with calming immersion and exposure to sunshine.
-The elements activate the body’s healing mechanisms and support healing for diseases, asthma, bronchitis, arthritis and localised aches and pains.
+That's why we're often gently suggesting to guests to give sea swimming a try, whether it's the briefest of dips or diving into our Wild Swimming Retreats.
+Elements in the seawater activate the body’s healing mechanisms and support healing for diseases, asthma, bronchitis, arthritis and localised aches and pains.
 Also rich in magnesium, seawater helps release stress, relax your muscles, promote deep sleep and spiritually cleanse your aura.
 Swimming in the sea has also been linked to stimulating the parasympathetic system which is responsible for rest and repair and can trigger the release of dopamine and serotonin.
 These are a vital part of keeping us happy and low levels are linked with depression.

 Ocean waters contain an endless supply of minerals, vitamins, amino acids, trace elements and micro-organisms which have antibacterial effects and can even work as natural antibiotics.
-These components are absorbed by the skin when you swim and even by inhaling a sea mist.
+These components are absorbed by the skin when you swim and even by inhaling a sea mist (something we know a little about in Cornwall!).
 Also, immersing yourself in cold water boosts the production of white blood cells which are important for fighting off infection.

 Falmouth has plenty of options when it comes to sea swimming and a firm favourite is the breath-taking Blue Flag Gylllyngvase beach, just steps away from St Michaels.
-Gylly beach is ideal for all and the calm waters make it the perfect spot for a dip in the sea.
+Gylly beach is our location for Wild Swimming Retreats and is ideal for all.
+The calm waters make it the perfect spot for an invigorating dip in the sea, whether you're just starting out our looking to improve your wild swim technique.

 Atlantic scuba – a group dedicated to keeping fit with an interest in the sea.
 They are not qualified swimming instructors, only snorkelling and diving, however their in depth knowledge of the Cornish coast and the currents around Cornwall means they can do it safely.
 The group normally meet on Tuesday evenings at Gyllyngvase Beach at 7pm for 30-45 minutes.
 It’s usually an easy swim at an easy pace with flat water.
 They also meet at weekends, these swims can be anything from a swim around an island to lengths in a quarry.
 To find out more information, the facebook group you can speak to them on is Cornwall Sea Swimmers.